Parise gets winner for Wild in home opener over Sharks, 4-1

-ST. PAUL, Minn.
-(AP) — Zach Parise scored his first goal of the season to break a second-period tie, spurring the Minnesota Wild to a 4-1 victory over the San Jose Sharks on Friday night.
+Parise scored his first goal of the season to break a second-period tie, spurring the Minnesota Wild to a 4-1 victory over Dubnyk and the San Jose Sharks on Friday night.

-Joel Eriksson Ek had an early goal for the Wild against former teammate Devan Dubnyk, who made 25 saves for the Sharks on the Minnesota ice he called home for the previous six years.
-Kevin Fiala and Jordan Greenway added empty-netters late for the Wild (4-1-0) in their home opener, maintaining momentum from their strong start on the road.
+Joel Eriksson Ek had an early goal for the Wild against Dubnyk, who made 25 saves for the Sharks on the Minnesota ice he called home for the previous six years.
+Kevin Fiala and Jordan Greenway added empty-netters late, as the Wild (4-1-0) maintained momentum from a strong start on the road with a well-rounded home opener.

+“That’s what good teams do,” said Kaapo Kähkönen, who stopped all 17 shots he faced over two periods after relieving an injured Cam Talbot.
+“It doesn’t have to be flashy all the time.”

 Matt Nieto scored for the Sharks (2-3-0) and their traveling show, five games into a season-opening eight-game trip that will likely grow longer given local virus restrictions preventing them from on-ice activity in San Jose.